LBNL-ETA/opticalc/README.md

 Opticalc is a Python library used to generate integrated spectral averages summary values for single glazing and shading layers.
 It uses https://github.com/LBNL-ETA/pywincalc to perform these calculations.
-Pywincalc is a thin wrapper around the C++ library https://github.com/LBNL-ETA/wincalc.
+Pywincalc is, in turn, a thin wrapper around the C++ library https://github.com/LBNL-ETA/wincalc.
+So opticalc wraps pywincalc wraps wincalc.
+Turtles all the way down.

 Opticalc is used primarily by Checkertool V2 as it validates certain products and generate integrated spectral averages summaries.